Skip to main content

 History Timeline

-• 1100
+1100

-Origins of a church on the hill
+Origins of a Church on the Hill

-• 1200
+1200

-The North Isle
+The North Aisle

-The oldest part of the church standing today is believed to be the north isle, in which the organ, toilet and hospitality area is now situated.
+The oldest part of the church standing today is believed to be the north aisle, in which the organ, toilet and hospitality area is now situated.
 It is thought that this was built between 1216 and 1230 as part of the building and re-building of many churches and cathedrals commissioned by King Henry III.
-In 1234 King Henry III gave the church and its tithes over to the Priory at Minster.
+In 1234, King Henry III gave the church and its tithes over to the Priory at Minster.

-• 1300
+1300

 The Nave and Chancel